adrienjoly/adrienjoly.github.io/README.md

 ## Personal README

+This is not the README of my website.
+It's rather my own README, as a person!

-The objective of this page is to introduce myself and share some information that maybe helpful to communicate, collaborate and adjust expectations effectively with me.
+The objective of this page is to introduce myself and share some information that maybe helpful for us to break the ice, communicate, collaborate and adjust expectations effectively.

 In it, I share my professional and personal values, what drives me, what makes me grumpy, and what my workflow is like.